taresh18/delayed-streams-modeling/README.md

 can be triggered by setting the real-time factor, e.g. `--rtf 500` will process the data as fast as possible.

+## Text To Speech

+We're in the process of open-sourcing our TTS models.
+Check back for updates!

 ## License

 The present code is provided under the MIT license for the Python parts, and Apache license for the Rust backend.